 And finally remember, the best Valentine’s gift is time spent together.
 Pull out some board games, cards, watch a movie on TV, pull out some old photos/videos and reminisce, the ideas are endless.
 Time spent together is FREE and it is a great time to remember why you fell in love with one another to begin with.

-This article was written by Christine (aka Coupon Christine), a contributing author of PromotionalCode.ca, who is passionate about couponing and saving money.
+This article has recently been updated and was written by Christine (aka Coupon Christine), a contributing author of PromotionalCode.ca, who is passionate about couponing and saving money.
 An avid couponer since early 2011, she’s easily saved well over $15,000.
 Her coupon resume includes a very busy website at CouponChristine.com; video blog series on Dealzinga.com/blog, TV appearances on several local stations, radio shows and print articles in the Londoner and Metro.
 She also has been an invited guest at the London Home Show and Women’s Lifestyle Show.